Used with permission given on October 31, 2012

 Hunter Moon

-Now a Hunter’s moon
+Now a Hunter’s Moon

-In September & then October
+In September and then October

 Two full views